 Subsequent to those years, we organize ourselves as a family in what I think is an effective way, where we have family members who are responsible, and these family members meet a couple times a year.
 And then we have a broader family meeting once a year.
 And we’ve made sure that communication is very clear.

 And then within the companies, we’ve made sure that we have very good directors.
 And that has so far worked very well.

-HOFFMAN: As John explained how his family came together to back this move, it occurred to me that the presence of these family members, holding moral authority, can be a real strategic advantage.
+HOFFMAN: As John explained how his family came together to back this move, it occured to me that the presence of these family members, holding moral authority, can be a real strategic advantage.
 It can provide you the certainty and believability you need to navigate a perilous shift, and allow you to rise again.

 There’s an interesting corollary in startup culture.
 You’ll find a widespread preference among investors in Silicon Valley for any startup that’s founder-led — with the same CEO at the top, from the first hire onward.
 And you might mistake this for some vague, almost mystical belief that the CEO embodies the DNA of the organization.
 Not quite.
 In fact, the CEO has a duty to set a strong culture that scales with the organization.
 You never want the culture encoded in only one person’s head.

 The real benefit of having the founder stick around is their ability to take a big risk — to say, “We must take this risk.
 We must adapt to the future.
 We can’t just preserve what we’ve built.”
 And not just say it, but have the whole company believe in it, and rally to their cause.

 The willingness to take that risk and the moral authority to drive it, is actually quite hard to replace once the founder steps down.